George Steinbrenner: Reinstatement and championship years

 The Yankees then made the playoffs every season through 2007.
-In 2003 they beat the Boston Red Sox to win the AL pennant, but lost the World Series to the Florida Marlins, denying Steinbrenner—who had won the Stanley Cup in June of that year as part-owner of the New Jersey Devils—the distinction of winning championships in two major sports leagues in the same year.
+In 2003, they beat the Boston Red Sox to win the AL pennant, but lost the World Series to the Florida Marlins, denying Steinbrenner—who had won the Stanley Cup in June of that year as part-owner of the New Jersey Devils—the distinction of winning championships in two major sports leagues in the same year.

-In 2008, the Yankees ended their post-season run with a third-place finish in the American League East.
+In 2008, the Yankees ended their postseason run with a third-place finish in the American League East.
 However, in 2009, the Yankees defeated the Philadelphia Phillies in the World Series to win a 27th championship, seven of which had been won under Steinbrenner's ownership.